 Having your pretesting done before deciding on which abortion procedure you choose or whether you actually want the procedure is important for your personal health and safety.

+While we do not provide abortions, we encourage you to be educated on the types of procedures and the possible risks.
 Which abortion procedures are available to you depends on how many weeks you are pregnant.
 There are two main methods: a medical or “pill” abortion and a surgical abortion.
-If you are within the first ten weeks of pregnancy, you are eligible for a medical abortion.
+If you are within the first eleven weeks of pregnancy, you are eligible for a medical abortion.
 If your pregnancy has progressed to the end of the first trimester or even to the second trimester, you are only eligible for a surgical abortion.

 Medical abortions (abortion pill) is also called the “at-home abortion” because the procedure takes place outside of a medical office or clinic.